greenboxal/doggohub/doc/install/installation.md

 ### Install Init Script

-Download the init script (will be `/etc/init.d/gitlab`):
+Download the init script (will be `/etc/init.d/doggohub`):

-    sudo cp lib/support/init.d/gitlab /etc/init.d/gitlab
+    sudo cp lib/support/init.d/doggohub /etc/init.d/doggohub

 And if you are installing with a non-default folder or user copy and edit the defaults file:

-    sudo cp lib/support/init.d/gitlab.default.example /etc/default/gitlab
+    sudo cp lib/support/init.d/doggohub.default.example /etc/default/doggohub

-If you installed GitLab in another directory or as a user other than the default you should change these settings in `/etc/default/gitlab`.
-Do not edit `/etc/init.d/gitlab` as it will be changed on upgrade.
+If you installed DoggoHub in another directory or as a user other than the default you should change these settings in `/etc/default/doggohub`.
+Do not edit `/etc/init.d/doggohub` as it will be changed on upgrade.

-Make GitLab start on boot:
+Make DoggoHub start on boot:

-    sudo update-rc.d gitlab defaults 21
+    sudo update-rc.d doggohub defaults 21

 ### Setup Logrotate

-    sudo cp lib/support/logrotate/gitlab /etc/logrotate.d/gitlab
+    sudo cp lib/support/logrotate/doggohub /etc/logrotate.d/doggohub

 ### Check Application Status

-Check if GitLab and its environment are configured correctly:
+Check if DoggoHub and its environment are configured correctly:

-    sudo -u git -H bundle exec rake gitlab:env:info RAILS_ENV=production
+    sudo -u git -H bundle exec rake doggohub:env:info RAILS_ENV=production

 ### Compile Assets

     sudo -u git -H bundle exec rake assets:precompile RAILS_ENV=production

-### Start Your GitLab Instance
+### Start Your DoggoHub Instance

-    sudo service gitlab start
+    sudo service doggohub start
     # or
-    sudo /etc/init.d/gitlab restart
+    sudo /etc/init.d/doggohub restart

 ## 8. Nginx

-**Note:** Nginx is the officially supported web server for GitLab.
-If you cannot or do not want to use Nginx as your web server, have a look at the [GitLab recipes](https://gitlab.com/gitlab-org/gitlab-recipes/).
+**Note:** Nginx is the officially supported web server for DoggoHub.
+If you cannot or do not want to use Nginx as your web server, have a look at the [DoggoHub recipes](https://doggohub.com/doggohub-org/doggohub-recipes/).

 ### Installation